-1 The City has a strong interest in dissociating itself from states that enact laws that limit the 2 legal right to abortion guaranteed by the United States Constitution.
+1 - The City has a strong interest in dissociating itself from states that enact laws that limit the 2 legal right to abortion guaranteed by the United States Constitution.
 By prohibiting City-funded travel 3 to such states and by prohibiting the City from entering into contracts with companies headquartered in 4 such states, the City voices its opposition to these severe anti-choice policies by refusing to expend City 5 funds that would support such states through the tax revenue that would result from such expenditures.
 6 SEC.
 12X.12.
 DEFINITIONS.
-7 - For purposes of this Article II: 8 "City" means the City and County of San Francisco.
-9 "Contract" means an agreement between a Contracting Department and any person or entity 10 that provides, at the expense of the City, for public works or public improvements to be purchased 11 under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under 12 Chapter 21 of the Administrative Code.
-Notwithstanding the foregoing, "Contract" shall not include: 13 - (a) Agreements for the investment of trust money or relating to the management of trust 14 assets, agreements to invest City moneys in U.S. government securities, or agreements for the 15 investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as a 16 fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing 17 public assets; or 18 (b) Agreements entered into for underwriting services for the purchase and sale of City 19 bonds, notes, and other forms of indebtedness; or 20 (c) Agreements advertised, solicited, or initiated prior to the Operative Date of this Article 21 II, Chapter 12X, including amendments to existing Contracts.
-22 "Contracting Department" means the City department, office, board, commission, or other 23 City agency that enters into a Contract on behalf of the City.
-24 "Contractor" means any corporation, partnership, individual, sole proprietorship, joint 25 venture, or other legal entity or combination thereof, which enters into a Contract with the City.
+7 -For purposes of this Article II: 8 9 10 that provides, at the expense of the City, for public works or public improvements to be purchased 11 under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under 12 Chapter 21 of the Administrative Code.
+Notwithstanding the foregoing, "Contract" shall not include: 13 (a) Agreements for the investment of trust money or relating to the management of trust 14 assets, agreements to invest City moneys in U.S. government securities, or agreements for the 15 investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as a 16 fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing 17 public assets; or 18 (b) Agreements entered into for underwriting services for the purchase and sale of City 19 bonds, notes, and other forms of indebtedness; or 20 (c) Agreements advertised, solicited, or initiated prior to the Operative Date of this Article 21 II, Chapter 12X, including amendments to existing Contracts.
+22 23 City agency that enters into a Contract on behalf of the City.
+24 25 venture, or other legal entity or combination thereof, which enters into a Contract with the City.